-However if your ratio is better then that, if you tend to feel happy more than you feel sad, but still experience the occasional blues, this blog post is for you and will hopefully give you some ideas on how to stop your bad days from turning into bad weeks.
+However, if your ratio is better than that, if you tend to feel happy more than you feel sad, but still experience the occasional blues, this blog post is for you and will hopefully give you some ideas on how to stop your bad days from turning into bad weeks.

 I decided immediately to let myself feel the feeling.
-I don’t believe in sweeping our feelings under the rug and putting our positivity hats on just to mask what’s really going on inside.
+I don’t believe in sweeping our feelings under the rug and putting our positivity pants on just to mask what’s really going on inside.
 I think the only thing we ever really achieve by taking that approach is delaying and prolonging our pain.
 If we try to ignore it, it could last for days, even weeks.
-Whereas if we just own the feelings, accept them, allow them to do their thing and pass, and priotitise our self care in order to minimise the pain, it could all be over by the end of the day.
+Whereas if we just own the feelings, accept them, allow them to do their thing and pass, and prioritise our self-care in order to minimise the pain, it could all be over by the end of the day.
 That’s what I decided to do on this particular day.

 Be nice to yourself for Christ’s sake!
-A really great rule that I try to follow everyday no matter how I’m feeling is this; never say something to yourself if you wouldn’t say it to your best friend.
-I apply that to my life everyday and while I do still slip up occasionally, it has really helped me think more positively and cultivate a true sense of self love.
+A great rule that I try to follow every day no matter how I’m feeling is this; never say something to yourself if you wouldn’t say it to your best friend.
+I apply that to my life every day and while I do still slip up occasionally, it has really helped me think more positively and cultivate a true sense of self love.
 But on the days when we’re feeling blue it’s more important than ever!
 We tend to berate ourselves for complaining when we think we have no right to.
-We feel guilty for not feeling hapy.
+We feel guilty for not feeling happy.
 What is that even about?
 Who knows.
 But it’s most definitely not helpful and that’s for damn sure.
-So the next time that you’re having a bad day, try to apply this rule to the way you speak to yourself and you’ll notice a big difference in how you’re feeling.
-You won’t suddenly be happy again, but choosing not to punish yourself will mean you won’t feel as blue as you did before, and you won’t prolong it either.
+So, the next time that you’re having a bad day, try to apply this rule to the way you speak to yourself and you’ll notice a big difference in how you’re feeling.
+You won’t suddenly be happy again but choosing not to punish yourself will mean you won’t feel as blue as you did before, and you won’t prolong it either.